EllisBale/movie_portal/README.md

 This project uses the [Cloudinary API](https://cloudinary.com) to store media assets online, due to the fact that Heroku doesn't persist this type of data.

-To obtain your own Cloudinary API key, create an account and log in.
+To obtain your own **Cloudinary API key**, create an account and log in.

 - For "Primary Interest", you can choose **Programmable Media for image and video API**.
 - *Optional*: edit your assigned cloud name to something more memorable.